sushrit7/Tracking-the-Spread-of-the-Invasive-Spotted-Lanternfly/README.md

 Contributions to improve and expand the project are welcome.
 Please follow the standard GitHub workflow:

 1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
 3. Make changes and commit them.
 4. Push the changes to your fork.
 5. Create a pull request to the main repository.